Europe’s interest rates to stay high as long as needed to defeat inflation, central bank chief says

 But inflation is well above the bank’s target of 2% considered best for the economy.
 And core inflation — which excludes volatile food and fuel prices — is stubbornly high at 5.3%.
 New inflation figures are to be published Friday, with analysts at Deutsche Bank foreseeing another decline in overall inflation to 5.8%.

+Higher interest rates can weaken the economy and raise the risk of recession.
+Europe’s economy already contracted slightly in the last months of 2022 and the first three months of this year, with two straight quarters of falling output being one definition of recession.

-The bank is expected to raise interest rates again by a quarter-percentage point at its next rate-setting meeting on July 27.
+Even so, the bank is expected to raise interest rates again by a quarter-percentage point next month.

-Lagarde all but promised such a hike at the bank’s June 15 meeting, repeating in her speech Tuesday that “barring a material change to the outlook, we will continue to increase rates in July.”
+Lagarde all but promised such a hike at the bank’s meeting this month, repeating in her speech Tuesday that “barring a material change to the outlook, we will continue to increase rates in July.”

-Some members of the ECB’s rate-setting council also have indicated that borrowing costs could keep rising at subsequent meetings.
+Central banks around the world have rapidly increased borrowing costs to combat inflation stemming from the global rebound from the COVID-19 pandemic and Russia’s war in Ukraine.

+The U.S. Federal Reserve paused rate rises at its meeting this month, but Chair Jerome Powell, who will speak on a panel Wednesday with Lagarde and other major economies’ central bank chiefs, has said Fed officials expect to raise interest rates further this year.